OperationsCommitted to Safe and

 Civitas implements regular safety training for employees working in all field operations.
 Our strict adherence to occupational health and safety regulations helps ensure the protection of our employees and contractors.

-Colorado’s communities are our communities too and operating safely and responsibly on the land we all share is at the core of our operations.
+Our neighboring communities are our communities, too, and operating safely and responsibly on the land we all share is at the core of our operations.
 We work closely with local and state safety officials to exceed regulatory standards and to ensure that our neighboring communities have transparent, comprehensive information about our operations.

 We have developed practices that continue to enhance the well-being and safety of our communities.
 These are among the innovative practices we seek to implement in our operations where possible: